mthai26/recipe-finder-group-project/README.md

 - search recipe titles
 - view matching recipes ranked by ingredient overlap
 - see which ingredients they already have and which ones are still missing
+- scale recipe proportions to match desired number of servings

 ## Features